osrf/cloudsim-portal/README.md

     echo "127.0.1.1 portal" >>  /etc/hosts

-Setup the iptable to redirect port 443 (HTTPS) to 4000 (portal server).
+Setup the iptable to redirect port 443 (HTTPS) to 4000 (cloudsim portal server).
 This won't survive a reboot unless you put this in `/etc/rc.local`